 Essential resources for surviving the first year of marriage

-Also, check out this list of must-read books for newlyweds that will help you survive the first year of marriage.
+Check out this list of must-read books for newlyweds that will help you build a strong foundation and survive the first year of marriage.

 Improve on your first year of marriage